jparyani/mediagoblin/docs/source/siteadmin/theming.rst

 `theme_linked_assets_dir`
     Your web server needs to serve the theme files out of some directory, and MediaGoblin will symlink the current theme's assets here.
-(See "Linking assets" in the theme install section)
+See the "Link the assets" setp in :ref:`theming-installing-section`.

 Making a theme